Maheshbabupoka241710/KNN_Tutorial/README.md

 This project demonstrates a complete end-to-end machine learning pipeline: understanding how KNN works → exploring the dataset → preprocessing data → building models → tuning hyperparameters → visualising results → comparing with Logistic Regression → summarising findings.

-The goal is to present a clear, easy-to-understand tutorial suitable for students and beginners.

 ---